 CPAP therapy is the most effective treatment for sleep apnea.
 Many people who use a CPAP go on to report life-changing improvements after getting their sleep apnea under control.
-Most say they no longer feel tired during the day, and a few even experience weight loss.
-The only way to gain the full benefits of this highly effective therapy for sleep apnea is through continued use.
+However, the only way to gain the full benefits of this highly effective treatment is by using your machine on a regular basis.

 At first glance, it seems easy.
 Simply use your CPAP machine as directed.
 Next, go for a follow-up appointment with your doctor between the 31st and 90th day of your treatment.
 There, your doctor will validate your CPAP compliance by checking the machine to determine how many hours you ran the machine and the amount of time the interface was actually in use.
 Your doctor then sends documentation to the insurance company.